Memphis-Shelby County Schools: Other facilities

-The administration of Shelby County Schools is headquartered in Memphis.
-It is in the Francis E. Coe Administration Building.
+Shelby County Schools is headquartered in Memphis at the Francis E. Coe Administration Building.
 The headquarters facility was shared between the pre-merger Shelby County Schools and Memphis City Schools.
 The building has two wings, and one had been used by each pre-merger district.
 As of 2013 the corridor linking the wings had double-locked doors, and the glass panels had been covered by particle boards.
 Irving Hamer, the deputy superintendent of Memphis City Schools, described the barrier as "our Berlin Wall."
-In 2018, SCS had 10 other buildings it used for office purposes in addition to the previous headquarters.

-In 2018, the district acquired a former Bayer office building, in the northeastern part of the city, for $6.6 million to be the new headquarters, with the former headquarters and ten other buildings consolidated into it.
+In 2018, SCS acquired a former Bayer office building in North Memphis for $6.6 million with the intention of consolidating the existing headquarters and ten other support buildings there.
+However, in 2024 Superintendent Marie Feagins told the Board of Education that the campus would need $70 million in renovations.
+The board approved the sale of the building for $5 million in 2025 due to rising maintenance costs.